paulmillr/noble-curves/README.md

 The module allows to hash arbitrary strings to elliptic curve points.
 Implements [hash-to-curve v16](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-16).

-Every curve has exported `hashToCurve` and `encodeToCurve` methods:
+Every curve has exported `hashToCurve` and `encodeToCurve` methods.
+You should always prefer `hashToCurve` for security:

 ```ts
 import { hashToCurve, encodeToCurve } from '@noble/curves/secp256k1';